Intrets/AdventOfCode/README.md

-# Advent of Code 2020 in Haskell
+# Advent of Code 2020 in Haskell in silly ways

 `runhaskell src/AoC2020/Day01.hs`